Esri/TRIRIGA-Indoors-FME-ETL/README.md

         iv. tables
         v.  fields

-    b.
-You may add new domains, datasets, feature classes, tables, and fields.
+      2. You may add new domains, datasets, feature classes, tables, and fields.

-    c.
-For any fields that you remove or add, remember to adjust the mapping in the **TRIRIGA To Indoors Field Mapping Template** appropriately.
+      3. For any fields that you remove or add, remember to adjust the mapping in the **TRIRIGA To Indoors Field Mapping Template** appropriately.